James Outman Player Props: Dodgers vs. White Sox

 James Outman At The Plate

-- Outman is batting .233 with nine doubles, three triples, nine home runs and 23 walks.
+- Outman is hitting .229 with nine doubles, three triples, nine home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.